East Carolina vs. Navy NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- East Carolina and its opponents have gone over the current 46.5-point total in seven of 10 games (70%) this season.
+- East Carolina has combined with its opponents to score more than 46.5 points in seven of 10 games this season.

 - The Pirates and their opponents have scored an average of 58.6 points per game in 2021, 12.1 more than Saturday's total.